 And much like the other devices of the same ilk, you can review your sleep cycles by looking at the month, week or the day.
 At a glance you can see how often you woke up, how fast you feel asleep, and what part of the night you hit your deep sleep.
 The Renew however won’t reflect your REM sleep, which is also a necessary part of the sleep cycle, at least in terms of memory and cognitive ability.
 It’s hard to say why this isn’t reflected in the overall scheme, but my guess is that this can only be achieved through a brain monitoring device, where as the Renew infers info based on movement and breathing.

 I can’t help but emphasize enough that you need understand sleep cycles, before you use this device.
 Also, it’s necessary that you reflect on your sleep data and try tweaking your habits, as well as a schedule.
 As a result of using the Renew Sleepclock I’ve become more cognisant of my sleeping habits, and as a result a better rested individual.
 Furthermore, I’ve recently determined that I’ve become sensitive to the entrance of direct sunlight into my room, despite owning a rather heavy shade.
 While it doesn’t directly wake me up, it does disturb my sleep, which is clearly reflected in the Renew Sleepclock sleep data.

-the safest and easiest “sleeping aid solution” that doesn’t require straps, head gear, or a drug.
+Bottom line: the safest and easiest “sleeping aid solution” that doesn’t require straps, head gear, or a drug.